ohhi-vn/easyworker/README.md

 Currently, child has three type of restart strategy:

-* ALWAYS_RESTART, supervisor always restart children if it panic/done.
+* ALWAYS_RESTART, supervisor always restart children if it panic or done task.
-* ERROR_RESTART, supervisor will restart if children was panic.
+* ERROR_RESTART, supervisor will only restart if children was panic.
 * NO_RESTART, supervisor will don't restart children for any reason.

 Children will be started after they are added to supervisor.